Breman Asikuma Senior High School

-Breman Asikuma Senior High School is a secondary educational institution in Ghana and operates as a non-denominational day and boarding school, located at Breman Asikuma in the Central Region.
+Breman Asikuma Senior High School is a secondary school in Ghana and operates as a non-denominational day and boarding school, located at Breman Asikuma in the Central Region.
 It was the first high school in Asikuma/Odoben/Brakwa District.

 The school runs courses in general science, business, general art, agricultural science, and home economics driving to the grant of a West African Senior School Certificate.

 History

 Breman Asikuma Secondary School opened in October 1964 on the grounds of the previous Methodist Primary School, which is now Col. Baidoo Primary.
 J.H.S.
 Mr. Robert Essuman, the chief farmer at the time, was the one who came up with the idea.
 Messers Isaac K. Botchwey and T. B. Okwan were also involved.
 The Methodist Church Ghana, the Breman Asikuma Society, and the Breman Traditional Council collaborated on the project, which was directed by Very Rev. Felix Mensah Akyea, the then Superintendent Minister, and Nana Amoakwa Buadu VI, the then Omanhene.

 Mr. Ernest K. A. Odoom was the first Headmaster, and the school began with six teachers: Messers E. B. Addai, Mr. Henry Aikins, Mr. Baffour, Mr. Allotey, and Mr. T. B. Okwan, as well as two non-teaching staff.
 At the end of the first term, there were 60 students enrolled.
 The school now has approximately 2500 pupils, 84permanent instructors, and 40 non-teaching personnel.

 The school relocated to its current location on May 5, 1973, after Opanyin Kofi Tawiah, the then Ebusuapanyin of the Turom Nsona royal line of Asikuma, gave the state land for a permanent school site.
 The school has produced a number of outstanding graduates who excel in a variety of fields.